 When Should You Slackpack?

-Most will choose based on terrain on the trail as slackpacking can be done almost anywhere as long as you can find someone to care for your gear during the section.
+Most will choose based on the terrain on the trail as slackpacking can be done almost anywhere as long as you can find someone to care for your gear during the section.

 A lot of thru-hikers will begin to look into it towards the middle to end of their thru-hike as they start to feel the aches and pains more as their bodies have taken more and more of a beating.

-The chance to run free and unencumbered has a greater and greater allure.
 It is also a great way to take a break from carrying the big pack and rest up when you know big and hard miles are upcoming while still making distance on the trail itself.

 Why Do Hikers Choose to Slackpack?